directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 }`
 ```

 The `PageWidget` accepts `blogPost` which are the blog posts from Directus as a required parameter.
-So you have to update the code in your `main.dart` file to pass it from the `DirectusService` class instance:
+Update the code in your `main.dart` file to pass it from the `DirectusService` class instance:

 ```
 import 'package:flutter/material.dart';